Robertinoos13/Python/All projects/Calculator project/readme.txt

 - Good for beginers who want to learn Python Basics
 - Have any basic calculator features

-## Quick Updates Hystory
+## Quick Review Of Updates Hystory
-- Total Updates: 0
+- Total Updates: 1
 - Total Updates Of Fixed Bugs: 0
 - Total Updates Of Adding New Features: 0
-- Total Updates Of Other Types Of Updates: 0
+- Total Updates Of Other Types Of Updates: 1

 ## How To Use The Script?
 - Put the script in your IDE